Common questions this little blog is asked…

 Where are you paddling next?

-No idea – depends on water levels.
+No idea – depends on weather and water levels.

 Can I get a sticker?